sweng-epfl/public/sdp/ExampleSummary.md

 Our time estimates are getting better, and this week we did not have any major problems due to them, unlike last week.

-However, we only did one standup meeting at the beginning of the week, which was not enough since Petra was blindsided by new localization to do and Dorothea was not aware that her freed time could have been put to better use.
+However, we only did one standup meeting at the beginning of the week, which was not enough since Petra was blindsided by new work to do and Dorothea was not aware that her freed time could have been put to better use.